 On September 25, 2014, Partnership for a Healthy Lincoln was awarded a $2 million, 3 year competitive CDC grant to help improve the health of Lincoln and Lancaster county residents.

-Funding for the Partnerships to Improve Community Health grant comes from the Centers for Disease Control and Prevention.
+Funding for the Partnerships to Improve Community Health grant came from the Centers for Disease Control and Prevention.
 Partnership for a Healthy Lincoln received one of 39 grants awarded nationally.
 Criteria for receiving the grant included having an existing multi-sector coalition representing both the public and private sector including schools, businesses, healthcare, community organizations, and faith-based organizations.

-Projects will work to achieve measurable improvements in nutrition, physical fitness, and reducing the prevalence of obesity-related chronic disease in Lincoln and Lancaster County.
+The projects achieved measurable improvements in nutrition, physical fitness, and reducing the prevalence of obesity-related chronic disease in Lincoln and Lancaster County.